pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2023.md

 starting_date: 2021-12-31T23:00:00.000+00:00
 introduction_html: "</p><p>NOVEMBER 4-13, 2023</p><p>After rapidly selling out the
-  first edition of this Kenya Expedition in October 2022, I am coming back with a second edition in October 2023.
+  first edition of this Kenya Expedition in October 2022, I am coming back with a second edition in November 2023.
 Once again, I will take a small group of like-minded people to 2 of my favourite places in all of Africa: Kitirua Conservancy in Amboseli and Mara North Conservancy in the Masai Mara.
 A once-in-a-lifetime expedition focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the